PopcornComputer/PopStick/README.md

 To learn how to use PopStick™, make sure to check out the link to our documentation below.

 ## Documentation
 To view the documentation stored in this repository please visit: [https://docs.usbcomputer.com][usbcomputer-docs]
+If you have done something cool with PopStick™ or feel that something is missing from the documentation, please feel free to open an issue on this repository or submit a Pull Request.
+The source files for our documentation website can be found in the /docs folder in this repository.

-## License
+## License & Copyright
 This work is licensed under a
 [Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License][cc-by-nc-sa].